soundpress/RulesOfNYC/docs/c26/index.rst

       E. The remedial program may include the use of long-term institutional or engineering controls to address contamination related to other media including, but not limited to, groundwater and soil vapor.

    3. Track three: Restricted use with modified soil cleanup objectives.
-The remedial program for a site being remediated pursuant to track three shall satisfy the provisions for a track two remedial program; provided, however, that the office may approve the modification of one or more of the contaminant-specific soil cleanup objectives set forth in the table in 6 NYCRR section 375-6.8(b) based upon site-specific data.
-Any such modification shall be performed in accordance with 6 NYCRR section 375-6.9 and in consultation with the New York state department of environmental conservation and/or the New York state department of health.
+The remedial program for a site being remediated pursuant to track three shall satisfy the provisions for a track two remedial program; provided, however, that the office may approve the modification of one or more of the contaminant-specific soil cleanup objectives set forth in the table in 6 NYCRR § 375-6.8(b) based upon site-specific data.
+Any such modification shall be performed in accordance with 6 NYCRR § 375-6.9 and in consultation with the New York state department of environmental conservation and/or the New York state department of health.

    4. Track four: Restricted use with site-specific soil cleanup objectives.
 The following provisions apply to a site, or portion thereof, being remediated pursuant to track four:

       A. In developing the site-specific soil cleanup objectives, the enrollee may, solely or in combination:

-         i. use the soil cleanup objectives, as set forth in 6 NYCRR subpart 375-6, except if the office determines that a waterfront site that is proposed for industrial use is susceptible to significant coastal erosion from severe storm events, the enrollee may, solely or in combination, use the soil cleanup objectives as set forth in 6 NYCRR section 375-6.4(b)(1)-(3);
+         i. use the soil cleanup objectives, as set forth in 6 NYCRR subpart 375-6, except if the office determines that a waterfront site that is proposed for industrial use is susceptible to significant coastal erosion from severe storm events, the enrollee may, solely or in combination, use the soil cleanup objectives as set forth in 6 NYCRR § 375-6.4(b)(1)-(3);

-         ii. develop or modify site specific soil cleanup objectives, as set forth at 6 NYCRR section 375-6.9; or
+         ii. develop or modify site specific soil cleanup objectives, as set forth at 6 NYCRR § 375-6.9; or

          iii. propose site-specific soil cleanup objectives that are protective of public health and the environment.